fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

-  all cells of dimension ``d-1`` which have at most one cell in their coboundary, as well as all cells of dimensions less than ``d-1`` which have no cell in their coboundary, and finally returns the closure of this cell subset.
+  all cells of dimension ``d-1`` which have at most one cell in their coboundary, as well as all cells of dimensions less than ``d-1`` which have no cell in their coboundary, and finally returns the closure of the resulting cell subset.

-The following functions *Lefschetz subcomplexes* from a Lefschetz
+The following functions create *Lefschetz subcomplexes* from a Lefschetz
 complex:

 - [`lefschetz_subcomplex`](@ref) determines a Lefschetz subcomplex
   from a given Lefschetz complex.
-The subcomplex has to be locally closed, and it is given by the collection of cell subsets.
+The subcomplex has to be locally closed, and it is given by a collection of cells.
 - [`lefschetz_closed_subcomplex`](@ref) extracts a closed Lefschetz
   subcomplex from the given Lefschetz complex.
-The subcomplex is the closure of the specified collection of cell subsets.
+The subcomplex is the closure of the specified collection of cells.
 - [`permute_lefschetz_complex`](@ref) determines a new Lefschetz
-  complex which is obtained from the original by a permutation of the cells.
+  complex which is obtained from the original one by a permutation of the cells.

 There are also two *helper functions* which can sometimes